fbpx

 Accident/Sickness Coverage

-The coverage provided has maximum limits and a maximum benefit period, usually 52 weeks from the date of the incident.
+Cascade Pacific Council provides accident and sickness coverage for registered CPC members through Health Special Risk (HSR).
+This coverage for Scouts and Scouters furnishes medical reimbursement in case of death, accident, or sickness within the policy amounts.
+HSR coverage is secondary coverage and excess to any and all other available sources of medical insurance or other healthcare benefits.
+The coverage has maximum limits and a maximum benefit period, usually 52 weeks from the date of the incident.
 Claims must be submitted within 90 days directly to HSR as described on the claim form.
 Forms available in the download section at the bottom of this page and are marked ‘HSR.’

 Event Incident Management Steps